502ping/Blockchain/README.md

 pickleDB can store the blockchain data in the disk.

 # Development environment
-## Programming language
-Python 3.6.
+Programming language: Python 3.6.
-## Python packages
-Flask 1.0.2 and requests 2.20.1.
+Python packages:Flask 1.0.2 and requests 2.20.1.
-## Database
-pickleDB 0.8.1.
+Database: pickleDB 0.8.1.
-## Operation system
-Windows 10 64bit build 1803 and macOS High Sierra 10.13.6.
+Operation system: Windows 10 64bit build 1803 and macOS High Sierra 10.13.6.
-## Integrated Development Environment
-PyCharm Professional Edition 2018.2.
+Integrated Development Environment: PyCharm Professional Edition 2018.2.
-## Other tool(s)
-Postman 6.5.3.
+Other tool(s): Postman 6.5.3.

 # HTTP request
 All the operations are implemented via sending HTTP requests.
 Nine routes have been defined for different operations: